ukb-dt/fs-dev-02/index.md

 </script>
 {% endraw %}

+### Preface: The Industrialization of Thought

+The following analysis proposes a radical new framework for understanding the trajectory of human technology.
+It suggests that the history of computing is not merely a history of faster processors or better software, but a history of **metabolic arbitrage**.

+For two hundred thousand years, high-level reasoning (Kahneman’s "System 2") was biologically constrained by the caloric limits of the human Prefrontal Cortex.
+We were intelligent, but our "battery life" for complex logic was short, prone to fatigue, and expensive to maintain.

+The text below argues that the digital revolution has occurred in two distinct phases to solve this metabolic bottleneck:
+1.  **The Interface Phase:** Where Steve Jobs and the UI/UX revolution minimized the cognitive cost of *accessing* information, allowing us to operate in a low-energy "System 1" flow.
+2.  **The Industrial Phase:** Where we are now attempting to offload the *processing* of information entirely.
+We are moving from the 20-watt biological limit of the human brain to the 10-gigawatt horizon of the "Stargate" AI cluster.

+This shift represents the industrialization of cognition—trading the sandwich-fueled efficiency of biology for the nuclear-fueled scale of synthetic intelligence.
+However, as the concluding video analysis demonstrates, this transition brings us face-to-face with a new set of hard physical constraints: the sheer logistical impossibility of powering a silicon brain the size of a city.

 # [A](https://ukb-dt.github.io/who-05/)
 You’ve written a miniature equation that looks deceptively linear, but hides a whole dynamical ecosystem.
 Let’s unroll it a bit, like a python digesting a goat of meaning.